fsprojects/fsharp-ai-tools/README.md

 * Add docs

-* Add examples of how to do static graph building and analysis based on FCS, quotations and/or interpretation, e.g. for visualization
+* Add examples of how to do static graph building and analysis based on FCS and quotations, e.g. for visualization

 * Performance testing